masasam/emacs-easy-jekyll/README.md

 you can use helm-ag by writing the following to .emacs or init.el.

 	(setq easy-jekyll-helm-ag t)

+If you deploy your blog at [Firebase](https://firebase.google.com/)

+	M-x easy-jekyll-firebase-deploy

+To use easy-jekyll-firebase-deploy, you make project at firebase hosting using your browser.
+Next run command.

+    npm install -g firebase-tools
+	cd [your-jekyll-directory]
+	firebase login
+	firebase init
+	firebase deploy

 If you deploy your blog at github

 	M-x easy-jekyll-github-deploy